The Oak Room (film)

-The Oak Room is a 2020 Canadian thriller film directed by Cody Calahan, produced by Citizen Skull Productions and starring RJ Mitte, Ari Millen, Martin Roach, Nicholas Campbell, David Ferry and Peter Outerbridge.
+The Oak Room is a 2020 Canadian thriller film directed by Cody Calahan, produced by Citizen Skull Productions, and starring RJ Mitte, Ari Millen, Martin Roach, Nicholas Campbell, David Ferry and Peter Outerbridge.
 It is based on Peter Genoway's play of the same name.

+Plot

+During a raging snowstorm, a drifter returns home to the blue-collar bar located in the remote Canadian town where he was born.
+When he offers to settle an old debt with a grizzled bartender by telling him a story, the night's events quickly spin into a dark tale of mistaken identities, double-crosses and shocking violence.